MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`copyPackageTimeoutSec`** - **CopyPackageTimeoutSec**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Timeout in seconds for copying application package to image store.
+The timeout in seconds for copying application package to image store.
 If specified, this will override the value in the publish profile.
 <!-- :::editable-content-end::: -->
 <br>